TomSumner28/Quick-Reply/README.md

 # Quick-Reply Portal

-This project is a simple web application to send questions to ChatGPT and manage a knowledge base of uploaded documents.
-A dark/light mode toggle is provided.
+This project is a simple web application to send questions or email text to ChatGPT and manage a knowledge base of uploaded documents.
+The UI offers a dark/light mode toggle and allows viewing and deleting uploaded documents.

 ## Requirements